 Once you have copies of your report and score, immediately look for fraudulent or erroneous information.
 If you find anything, immediately contact both the credit reporting agency and the company that is portraying inaccurate information to determine next steps.

 How Your Score Can Cost You

 Your score can range from about 300 to 850.
-You’ll find a variety of breakdowns on what’s considered “good” compared to “excellent” versus “poor,” but in general you’ll want to aim for a score of 720 and higher, which is the “excellent” range.
+You’ll find a variety of breakdowns on what’s considered “good” compared to “excellent” versus “poor,” but in general you’ll want to aim for a score of 740 and higher, which is the “very good” range.

 The higher your credit score, the more creditworthy you appear to lenders (meaning they can rely on you to pay your debts and pay them on time), which translates into lower interest rates and more money saved when taking out a loan.